bowo-prasetyo/forkbuild/docs/Architecture.md

 Highlight Compositor (0.1.31)

+SpatialSelectionRenderer (renderer/SpatialSelectionRenderer.js) was
-SpatialSelectionRenderer tracks selected brick ids, a primary selected brick id, and the hovered brick id independently; a single _applyHighlight(brickId) decides the actual emissive color, so hover can never erase selection and vice versa.
+rewritten as a composited state machine.
+As of 0.1.36 it tracks a Set of selected brick ids, a primary selected brick id, and the hovered brick id independently.
+A single private _applyHighlight(brickId) method decides the actual emissive color:

+selected + hovered → combined amber (#ffcc00)
+primary selected   → bright amber (#ffdd33)
+selected only      → orange (#ffaa00)
+hovered only       → blue (#44aaff)
+neither            → black (#000000)

+This fixes the 0.1.30 bug where hover could overwrite selection and clearHover could erase a selected brick's highlight.
+The architecture already said selection and hover were independent; the renderer now matches that promise.

 Spatial Focus Navigation (0.1.31)

-SpatialCameraController gained focusTarget(target, offset) alongside focusDocument(documentId, layoutPosition), enabling document/building/
-brick-level focus.
+SpatialCameraController gained focusTarget(target, offset) alongside focusDocument(documentId, layoutPosition).
+This enables document/ building/brick-level focus.
+WorldNavigationSession exposes focusSelection(), which reads the current SpatialInspectionState and, if it carries a position, calls focusTarget() with a tight offset.

 Multi-World Layout Offsets (0.1.31)

-WorldRenderer.addWorld(world, documentId, layoutPosition) translates every brick mesh by the layout offset, letting multiple worlds coexist in shared space.
+WorldRenderer.addWorld(world, documentId, layoutPosition) now accepts an optional layoutPosition.
+When provided, every brick mesh in that world is translated by the layout offset before entering the scene.

 Spatial Editing Context (0.1.32)

+The spatial layer became bidirectional: 0.1.31 established reading the world; 0.1.32 establishes expressing changes to it without the UI or renderer mutating domain objects directly.

+SpatialEditingContext (application/spatial-state/SpatialEditingContext.js)
-SpatialEditingContext describes what is currently editable and what operations are permitted (capability flags: move, rotate, delete, place).
-SpatialEditingService is the sole authority for translating editing intent into domain mutations: getEditingContext(selection), single-brick operations, and selection-level moveSelection()/ rotateSelection()/deleteSelection() (wrapped in CompositeCommand for multi-selection).
-The UI never touches Brick.position directly.
+is runtime-only state describing what is currently editable and what operations are permitted on it.
+It carries capability flags (move, rotate, delete, place) rather than assuming every object supports every operation.

+SpatialEditingService (application/SpatialEditingService.js) is the sole authority for translating editing intent into domain mutations.
+The editing flow is:

+UI input (keyboard nudge, delete key, gizmo drag, align button) ↓
+WorldNavigationSession / EditorSession
+↓
+SpatialEditingService
+↓
+gesture transaction / TransformSelectionCommand / CompositeCommand
+↓
+World.updateBrick / addBrickToBuilding / removeBrickFromBuilding
+↓
+DomainEvent.BRICK_UPDATED / BRICK_ADDED / BRICK_REMOVED
+↓
+WorldRenderer
+↓
+mesh refreshed from domain + layout offset

+This preserves the invariant: Domain -> Event -> Renderer, never the reverse.

 Spatial Placement & Stacking (0.1.33)

-SpatialPlacementService translates world-space pick results into document-local placement positions (ground snap or face-normal stacking).
-PlacementPositionService is shared between PlacementTool (EditorView) and SpatialPlacementService (WorldView) and is geometry-aware (reads width/height/depth from BrickDefinition).
+The spatial editing loop is complete: Select → Position → Preview → Place → Domain Mutation → Event → Renderer.
+SpatialPlacementState is runtime-only state describing where a brick would be placed if committed.
+SpatialPlacementService translates world-space pick results into document-local placement positions.
+PlacementPositionService is shared between PlacementTool (EditorView) and SpatialPlacementService (WorldView) and is geometry-aware: it reads width/height/depth from BrickDefinition rather than hard-coding offsets.

 Brick Dimensions (0.1.33)

-BrickDefinition carries width, height, depth — pure metadata, used by placement calculations and (as of 0.1.38) selection bounds.
+BrickDefinition now carries width, height, and depth (default 1, 1, 1).
+These dimensions are pure metadata — no geometry — but they let the placement system calculate correct stacking positions.
+As of 0.1.38 they also drive SelectionBoundsService, and as of 0.1.48 they drive the per-brick bounds used by alignment/distribution.

 Coordinate Space Discipline (0.1.33)

-Placement maintains strict separation between Screen Space, Ray/Hit Space, World Space, and Domain Position.
-As of 0.1.46 the SAME discipline applies to the gizmo in World View: presentation is resolved in document-local coordinates, lifted into shared world space with the layout offset, and drag deltas — being frame-independent — apply back to local positions unchanged.
+Placement maintains strict separation between three frames:

+Screen Space     — mouse coordinates (clientX/Y)
+↓
+Ray / Hit Space  — world-space intersection point from PickingService ↓
+World Space      — hit point minus layout offset = document-local ↓
+Domain Position  — stored in Brick.position

 Coordinate Spaces (0.1.32)

-Local Position (brick.position inside its own World/Document), Layout Position (where the document lives in shared space), and World Position (local + layout offset).
-WorldRenderer tracks layout offsets per documentId and applies them on addWorld() and _onBrickUpdated().
+A strict distinction exists between three coordinate frames:

+Local Position    — brick.position inside its own World/Document.
+Layout Position   — where the document lives in shared spatial space.
+World Position    — local + layout offset.

 BRICK_UPDATED (0.1.32)

-World.updateBrick(buildingId, brickId, changes) applies changes and publishes DomainEvent.BRICK_UPDATED.
-As of 0.1.46 this event is what makes the gizmo's live preview visible: previewTransformGesture updates the domain, and WorldRenderer reacts — the preview is not a renderer hack.
+World.updateBrick(buildingId, brickId, changes) is the domain mutation.
+It applies changes to the Brick instance and publishes DomainEvent.BRICK_UPDATED with the payload { buildingId, brick }.
+The renderer subscribes to this event and updates the corresponding mesh position/rotation without touching the domain object.

 Spatial Identity Note (0.1.32)

-MeshRegistry keys meshes by brickId alone, storing documentId per entry so a future migration to composite keys stays localized.
+MeshRegistry keys meshes by brickId alone.
+In practice, brickIds are UUIDs generated by core/createId.js, and ForkDocumentUseCase strips and regenerates all instance IDs during a fork, making collisions astronomically unlikely.
+MeshRegistry.set() also stores documentId per entry, so a future migration to composite keys would be localized.

 Transform Gesture Architecture (0.1.38 foundation, 0.1.46 pointer surface)